wso2/docs-choreo-dev/en/docs/reference/pricing.md

 ## Introduction

-Choreo is a Digital Platform as a Service that helps you develop integration solutions faster by reducing the coding effort with a low-code development platform.
+Choreo is a Digital Platform as a Service that helps you develop cloud-native applications by focusing on innovation and increasing developer productivity.

 The pricing for your Choreo deployment is mainly determined based on the following: